 Cucumis sativus (52 days) Open-pollinated.
-Introduced in 1929, the result of a 5-year collaboration between the National Pickle Packers Association and the Michigan Agricultural Experiment Station.
+Introduced in 1929, the result of a five-year collaboration between the National Pickle Packers Association and the Michigan Agricultural Experiment Station.
 Suitable for both small pickles and dills.
-Not quite as early as Northern Pickler, but tending to hold quality over a longer season, the firm black-spined dark green fruits are usually quite sweet, rarely bitter.
-Plants are vigorous dependable producers.
-Resists CMV and scab. ②④
+Holding quality over a longer season, the firm black-spined dark green fruits are usually quite sweet, rarely bitter.
+Plants are vigorous dependable producers—this is our top-selling pickler.
+Resists CMV and scab. ②

 Log in to start or resume an order